bhagyashreemsahu/bhagyashreemsahu/README.md

 <h3 align="center">Hi there, I'm <a href="http://www.linkedin.com/in/bhagyashree-sahu" target="_blank" rel="noreferrer">Bhagyashree</a> 👋</h3>

 <h2 align="center">I'm a Software Development Engineer in Test (SDET) 😊.
-Don't hesitate to contact me for remote job opportunities or freelance projects.
-Besides testing and coding, I love exploring culinary delights 🍽️, honing my culinary skills 👩‍🍳, traveling ✈️, and discovering new destinations 🌍. </h2>
+Feel free to contact me for remote job opportunities or freelance projects. </h2>

 ### 🤝 Connect with me: